t1m0thyj/omp-zowe-python-sdk-mentorship/Design Document/Soumik-Dutta-Design-Document.md

 `"host": "example1.com", "port": 1443`

-Timeline to implement: July 22 - July 28
+Timeline to implement: July 29 - August 5
-### Task 5 - Save secure profile properties to vault
+### Task 6 - Save secure profile properties to vault
 Using keyring.set_password() we can update the secure profile properties. `ProfileManager.update_secure_props(profile_name="", properties: dict = {})` will update/add new properties to the secure credentials.

-Timeline to implement: July 29 - August 5
+Timeline to implement: August 6 - August 12
+### Stretch Goals
-### Task 6 - Save profile properties to zowe.config.json file
+#### Task - Save profile properties to zowe.config.json file
 Using jsonc.dump(JSONCDict, file) we can add profile.
 We will add a new function `ProfileManager.add_profile(name="", type="")` and then using setters add properties.
 Also we will be using setters to add the secure properties and due to the work done on task 5, we will be able to save the secure values to keyring.
 Finally `ProfileManager.save_profile()` will output the file.
 Also `ProfileManager.remove_profile()` will remove a named profile and its secure properties on keyring.

-Timeline to implement: August 6 - August 12
-### Stretch Goals - Validate that zowe.config.json file matches schema
+#### Validate that zowe.config.json file matches schema
 I plan to implement validation using jsonschema as well as a custom function to implement custom rules and emit warnings.

-Timeline to implement: August 13 - August 19
+Timeline to implement: August 13 - August 25

 ## Approach strategy
 Write actual code, then add custom Exceptions for unexpected issues.
 Then finally write unittests.